Social Distancing: Apps for Seniors (Tech-Savvy or Not)

 Food Delivery

-Depending on the city and state where you live, access to certain retail establishments, like restaurants and bars, is limited or has been cut off entirely.
+Depending on where you live, access to certain retail establishments, like restaurants and bars, is limited or has been cut off entirely.
 Grocery stores and drug stores, however, generally remain open even when other businesses have been closed.
 Still, the purpose of sheltering in place or engaging in self-isolation is to avoid being in close physical proximity to other people, but with the prevalence of on-demand delivery services, depending on your needs, you can get a whole range of items delivered without physically interacting with another person.

 Here's a look at our favorite food delivery apps:

-Grocery store apps: Shipt Instacart
+Grocery store apps: Shipt / Instacart

-This will depend on what’s available where you live, but many major grocery chains, such as Kroger, offer delivery services within a certain range of a store, and most major stores now allow users to order their groceries online and pick them up without getting out of their cars.
-Simply open the app or visit the store’s website online, pick what you want, pay for it with your credit card, and select delivery or pickup.
-Alternatives to this that will also depend on where you live are Shipt and Instacart, both of which have easy-to-use apps that let you see what services are available where you live.
+This will depend on what's available where you live, but many major grocery chains, such as Kroger, offer delivery services within a certain range of a store.
+Most major stores now allow users to order their groceries online and pick them up without getting out of their cars.

 Cost: Fees generally start at about $5 in addition to the cost of food